5l1v3r1/checkbox.js/README.md

 # checkbox.js

-This will be a beautiful checkbox for the web.
+This is a beautiful checkbox for the web.

 # Dependencies